 There are four exams.
 The Unit 1 exam (Unseen Translation) will test students' ability to translate unseen prose and verse.
 The Unit 2 exam (Prose Composition or Comprehension) will test their ability to understand more advanced unseen passages or to translate into Greek.
 The Unit 3 exam (Prose Literature) will test students' knowledge and understanding of Thucydides' Histories.
 The Unit 4 exam (Verse Literature) will test their knowledge and understanding of Sophocles' Ajax.
 Paper 1 is worth 33% and lasts 1 hour 45 minutes.
 Paper 2 is worth 17% and lasts 1 hour 15 minutes.
 Papers 3 and 4 are worth 25% each and last 2 hours each.
-Reading OCR Anthology for AS and A-level Classical Greek
+Reading OCR Anthology for Classical Greek AS and A Level: 2024-2026

+Edited by Charlie Paterson

+Published by Bloomsbury Academic

+ISBN-13: 978-1350156630

-Edited by S. Anderson Published by Bloomsbury Academic.
-ISBN 978-1350012608 The Oxford Illustrated History of the Classical World By J. Boardman Published by OUP, ISBN 978-0198721123
+The Oxford Illustrated History of the Classical World

+By J. Boardman

+Published by OUP,

+ISBN 978-0198721123